vfarcic/devops24/manuscript/08-jenkins-cd.md

 ...
 ```

-The first option will result in only last five built being preserved in history.
+The first option will result in only last five builds being preserved in history.
 Most of the time there is no reason for us to keep all the builds we ever made.
-The last successful build of a branch is usually the only one that matters.
-We set them to five just to prove to you that I'm not cheap.
+The last successful build of a branch is often the only one that matters.
+We set them to five just to prove that I'm not cheap.
 By discarding the old builds, we're ensuring that Jenkins will perform faster.
+Please note that the last successful build is kept even if, in this case, more than five last builds failed.

 The second option disables concurrent builds.
 Each branch will have a separate job (just as in the previous chapter).
 If commits to different branches happen close to each other, Jenkins will process them in parallel by running builds for corresponding jobs.
 However, there is often no need for us to run multiple builds of the same job (branch) at the same time.
+In some cases, that can even produce negative effects.
 With `disableConcurrentBuilds`, if we ever make multiple commits rapidly, they will be queued and executed sequentially.

 It's up to you to decide whether those options are useful.
 If they are, use them.
 If they aren't, discard them.
 My mission was to show you a few of the many `options` we can use.